Airbus A380: Ground operations

 The A380 requires service vehicles with lifts capable of reaching the upper deck, as well as tractors capable of handling the A380's maximum ramp weight.
 When using two jetway bridges the boarding time is 45 min, and when using an extra jetway to the upper deck it is reduced to 34 min.
 The A380 has an airport turnaround time of 90–110 minutes.
-In 2008 the A380 test aircraft were used to trial the modifications made to several airports to accommodate the type.
+In 2008, the A380 test aircraft were used to trial the modifications made to several airports to accommodate the type.

 Takeoff and landing separation

 As of 2023, the A380 is the only aircraft in wake turbulence category Super (J).

-In 2005, the ICAO recommended that provisional separation criteria for the A380 on takeoff and landing be substantially greater than for the 747 because preliminary flight test data suggested a stronger wake turbulence.
-These criteria were in effect while the ICAO's wake vortex steering group, with representatives from the JAA, Eurocontrol, the FAA, and Airbus, refined its 3-year study of the issue with additional flight testing.
-In September 2006, the working group presented its first conclusions to the ICAO.